cmattless/cmattless/README.md

 With extensive experience in both Python and React JS, I have successfully:
 - Developed and delivered scalable web applications with clear separation of concerns.
-- Implemented automated test suites ensuring robust code quality.
+- Implemented automated test suites ensuring code quality.
 - Collaborated with cross-functional teams to deliver innovative software solutions.

 ---